 Then at the least the server returns the "sub" claim.
 If you set the client's proxy_claims_list to do so, you may also return the idp or is_member_of claim.
 If you set the proxy_claims_list to be "*" then all relevant the claims will be passed along.

 Each client may be configured to request specific scopes from the proxy.
 These are in the attribute proxy_request_scopes.
 An empty list means to request no scopes.
-A list that contains an asterisk ("*") means to request all configured scopes.
+In that case, the proxy simply confirms that the user has a valid login on that system.
+A list that contains an asterisk ("*") means to request all scopes in the client's configuration file.
 If there is an asterisk anywhere on the list, all are requested.
-It is also possible that the client should simply forward scopes in the user request.
-In that case, set the attribute forward_scopes_to_proxy to true.
-If this flag is true, then any list of scopes you have will be ignored.